joshdholtz/DeckUI/README.md

 - Wanted to use this as a demo for future conference talk on Swift DSLs
 - Need something more customizable than markdown for writing slide decks and more codey than Keynote

-👉 Watch [Introducing DeckUI - Write slide decks in Swift](https://www.youtube.com/watch?v=FraeH6OeJPY) on my YouTube channel
+👉 Watch [Introducing DeckUI - Write slide decks in Swift](https://www.youtube.com/watch?v=FraeH6OeJPY) on my YouTube channel for more explaination and full demo

 ## ✨ Features